List of political scandals in Argentina: Yomagate (1991)

 The cause of Yomagate was an investigation of a cocaine trafficking operation.
 According to the investigation, large sums of drug money from New York City would have been destined to Argentina, to be laundered by various financial transactions, with the purchase of real estate, jewellery or entrepreneurship.
 Another portion of the money was to be diverted at the same time to Uruguay.
 The cause of Yomagate involved Amira Yoma, the secretary and sister-in-law of then Argentine president Carlos Menem, her ex-husband Ibrahim al-Ibrahim (co-director of customs at the Ezeiza airport) and various notorious drug traffickers and launderers like Monzer al-Kassar.
 Amira Yoma went under preventive detention, which was then overruled by the head of the Chamber the Federal Criminal Court Luisa Riva Aramayo; after which the investigation was cancelled and the investigation cleared all suspects of all charges.

 Bombing of the Israeli embassy in Buenos Aires (1992)

 On 17 March 1992, 29 civilians were killed and 242 additional civilians were injured when the Israeli embassy of Argentina was bombed by the Islamic Jihad Organization.
 President Néstor Kirchner pronounced that the incidenrt, along with the AMIA bombing in 1994, with no real inquiries, equalled a "national disgrace".

+Carrasco murder case (1994)

+On 6 March 1994, conscript Omar Carrasco disappeared from the artillery unit base where he was stationed in Zapala, Neuquén Province.
+After his body was found a month later and it was discovered that Carrasco had been tortured and murdered, social outrage at the military and mandatory military service peaked.
+President Carlos Menem initially defended the armed forces but changed his position after meeting with Carrasco's parents and receiving information from authorities that the young man had indeed been murdered by his superiors after three days of hazing and harassment.

+As a result of the social backlash and pressure, as well as from other political factions, which Menem at times blamed for using the case for a smear campaign, he issued a decree on 31 August 1994 abolishing conscription in Argentina.